dbt-labs/docs.getdbt.com/website/blog/2022-07-27-getting-started-with-the-dbt-semantic-layer.md

 # Getting started with the dbt Semantic Layer

 > TLDR: The Semantic Layer is made up of a combination of open-source and SaaS offerings and is going to change how your team defines and consumes metrics.
+For information on where its headed, [see Drew's post here](https://www.getdbt.com/blog/dbt-semantic-layer).

 In recent months, we’ve seen a lot of excitement in the community around what the dbt Semantic Layer is.
 To those who aren’t following this saga with the intensity of [someone watching their investments on the crypto market](https://mobile.twitter.com/scannergr1/status/1536198701215109122/photo/1), we're rolling out this new resource to help you better understand the dbt Semantic Layer and provide clarification on the following things: